I’m Andrea Toole.

 The course itself, as it was, was meh.
 It overpromised and underdelivered and a lot of what it taught me were things I already knew.
 I eventually realized that it’s not the letters that matter, it’s the content.
 It’s the everyday experience.
 It’s the research.
 It’s the lives affected.
 It’s building credibility.
 And yes, more letters might be persued.

 Doctors aren’t always right, and neither is the celebrity that calls themselves an “expert”.
-As I said, you can’t believe everything you read on the internet.
+You can’t believe everything you read on the internet.